Owner's ManualDigital copies of current and past Montague Owner's Manuals.

 The gears are activated by cables connecting the shift levers located on the handlebar to the derailleurs.

-If your bicycle is equipped with twist shifters, rotating the twist shifters towards you moves the chain from one chainwheel (or sprocket) to the next larger chainwheel (or sprocket).
-Rotating the twist shifters away from you moves the chain from one chainwheel (or sprocket) to the next smaller chainwheel (or sprocket).
+If your bicycle is equipped with twist shifters, rotating the twist shifters towards you moves the chain from one chainring (or sprocket) to the next larger chainring (or sprocket).
+Rotating the twist shifters away from you moves the chain from one chainring (or sprocket) to the next smaller chainring (or sprocket).

 If your bicycle is equipped with shift levers, pushing the thumb shift lever away from you moves the chain from one chainring (or sprocket) to the next larger chainring.
-Pulling the index finger shift lever towards you moves the chain to the next smaller chainring.
+Pulling the index finger shift lever towards you moves the chain to the next smaller chainring (or sprocket).

 The left shifter controls the front derailleur and the right shifter lever controls the rear derailleur.
 To shift, continue pedaling at a steady pace while operating the shifters and engage the gear you find most comfortable.

-If your bicycle is shifting incorrectly, please review derailleur adjustment or take the bike to your local dealer.
+If your bicycle is shifting incorrectly, please review Derailleur Adjustment on pages 40-42 or take the bike to your local dealer.

 The keys to safely and effectively descending a hill are speed control, weight distribution, and steering control.